 These are the supplies you’ll need to join in the fun:

-- Paper Lunch Sacks (thinner so easier to cut but grocery bags work too)
+- Paper Lunch Sacks (thinner is easier to cut but grocery bags work too)

 - Mod Podge

 Here are the leaves I used.
 You may right click and “save as”, then print out.
 You can then cut them out and use them as a template.
 I suggest printing on card stock weight paper.

 (You can print one or all, whatever you prefer.)